bwhyte21/ProjectReactivities/README.md

 # ProjectReactivities
-* A project created with the combined forces of .Net 5 (backend), React 17 (frontend), and MobX 6(state management)
+* A multi-project solution created with the combined forces of .Net 5 (backend), React 17 (frontend), and MobX 6 (state management)
-    * A multi-project solution using the the ASP.NET Core WebAPI and the React app using the DotNet CLI and the create-react-app utility.

 ## Project ToDo checklist
 * [ ] Uses Clean Architecture and the CQRS + Mediator pattern